kifah-s/Fundamentals_Of_Programming/Gammal_Tech Academy/Core_Courses/2_C++_Programming_Language/Les_4_C++_Loops/Exercises/README.md

 2 : Write a program that inputs an integer n and outputs the sum of the first n positive integers.

-3 : Write a program that inputs a positive integer n and outputs the multiplication table for the numbers from 1 to n.
+3 : Write a program that inputs a positive integer n and outputs the multiplication table for the number from 1 to n.

 4 : You are given a program that outputs all the numbers from 0 to 20.
 Change the code to make it output only numbers that are multiples of 3.